csinva/csinva.github.io/_notes/research_ovws/ovw_interp.md

 - [Interpretable Deep Learning in Drug Discovery](https://arxiv.org/abs/1903.02788)
 - [Explainable AI: A Brief Survey on History, Research Areas, Approaches and Challenges](https://link.springer.com/chapter/10.1007/978-3-030-32236-6_51)
 - [Explainable Artificial Intelligence (XAI): Concepts, Taxonomies, Opportunities and Challenges toward Responsible AI](https://arxiv.org/abs/1910.10045)
+- [Against Interpretability: a Critical Examination of the Interpretability Problem in Machine Learning](https://link.springer.com/article/10.1007/s13347-019-00372-9) - "where possible, discussion should be reformulated in terms of the ends of interpretability"